sbcrumb/Guardian/README.md

 - **PLEXGUARD_API_PORT** (default: 3001): Backend API server port
 - **PLEXGUARD_PROXY_PORT** (default: 8080): Plex proxy server port

 You can customize these ports in your `.env` file to avoid conflicts with other services or to match your preferred configuration.
+The frontend port and backend port should be publicly accessible.

 ## Contributing